LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 Proteins’ secondary structure determines structural states of local segments of amino acid residues in the protein.
 The alpha-helix state for instance forms a coiled up shape and the beta-strand forms a zig-zag like shape etc. The secondary structure of the protein is interesting because it, as mentioned in the introduction, reveals important chemical properties of the protein and because it can be used for further predicting it’s tertiary structure.
 When predicting protein's secondary structure we distinguish between **3-state SS** prediction and **8-state SS** prediction.

 For 3-state prediction the goal is to classify each amino acid into either:
-- alpha-helix, which is a regular state denoted by an ’H’
+- alpha-helix, which is a regular state denoted by an ’H’.
-- beta-strand, which is a regular state denoted by an ’E’
+- beta-strand, which is a regular state denoted by an ’E’.
-- coil region, which is an irregular state denoted by a ’C’ The letters which denotes the above secondary structures are not to be confused with those which denotes the amino acids.
+- coil region, which is an irregular state denoted by a ’C’.
+The letters which denotes the above secondary structures are not to be confused with those which denotes the amino acids.

 For 8-state prediction, Alpha-helix is further sub-divided into three states: alpha-helix (’H’), 310 helix (’G’) and pi-helix (’I’).
 Beta-strand is sub-divided into: beta-strand (’E’) and beta-bride (’B’) and coil region is sub-divided into: high curvature loop (’S’), beta-turn (’T’) and irregular (’L’). [[2]](#references)